top of page

 Consider reducing the atmosphere with high-purity hydrogen (or forming gas with a high H2 fraction) during critical stages.
 Hydrogen reduces metal oxides and scavenges oxygen from the furnace environment and part surfaces.

-Regularly monitor oxygen sensors and dew-point meters and log values for each run.
+Regularly monitor oxygen sensors and dew-point meters (when available) and log values for each run.
 Aim for ppm-level oxygen and a sufficiently low dew point to avoid oxidation and embrittlement.

 Binder removal is a staged process.
 Too fast, and you generate internal pressure and defects (cracking, blistering).
-Too slow, and you waste cycle time.
-The binder chemistry and green density determine the volatility profile; thermogravimetric analysis (TGA) is indispensable for designing reliable debind ramps.
+Too slow, and you waste cycle time and resources.
+The binder chemistry and green density determine the volatility profile; thermogravimetric analysis (TGA) is indispensable for designing reliable ramps and soaks.

 Run TGA on representative green feedstock to identify onset and completion temperatures of binder decomposition and volatiles evolution.
 Use derivative curves to find the critical peaks and characterize accordingly.

 Implement multi-step debind schedule to derive hold temperature and ramp rates from TGA peaks.
-Consider the catalytic debind process to remove soluble binder fraction, followed by controlled thermal debind to remove backbone polymers.
+When applicable, use catalytic or solvent debind processes to remove soluble binder fraction, followed by controlled thermal debind to remove backbone polymers.

-For closed or dense sections, incorporate slow ramps and intermedia holds to allow volatiles to escape without building pressure.
-Consider vacuum or controlled atmosphere debinding to facilitate removal.
-Inspect parts microscopically for residual binder and test for weight-loss consistency.
+For closed or dense sections, incorporate slow ramps and intermediate holds to allow volatiles to escape without building pressure.
+Consider controlled atmosphere at alternate vacuum levels.
+Inspect parts microscopically for residual binder and test for weight-loss before inspection.

 Sintering kinetics (grain boundary diffusion, lattice diffusion, pore shrinkage) are highly temperature dependent.
 A non-uniform furnace leads to variable density, inconsistent microstructure, and part-to-part performance variability.